ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter03.md

 ![Siemens Example](../Ad05/Images/SiemensEx8.jpg)

-Because of the different parameters being adjustable by using pop-up screens, the PID building block will be compacter than the continue Siemens PID controller.
+Because of the different parameters being adjustable by using pop-up screens, the PID building block will be compacter than the continuing Siemens PID controller.

 ![Siemens Example](../Ad05/Images/SiemensEx9.jpg)

-### Programmation example – Continue PID controller
+### Programming example – Continue PID controller

-In the programation example below will you find the programation of a continue PID controller.
+In the programming example below will you find the programming of a continue PID controller.

-The analog pressuresensor %IW256 gets formed internally so that the following results are obtained:
+The analog pressure sensor %IW256 gets formed internally so that the following results are obtained:

 -   PV_NORM = (output CRP_IN) .
 PV_FAC + PV_OFF